hashicorp/terraform-provider-awscc/docs/resources/datazone_project.md

 ### Optional

 - `description` (String) The description of the Amazon DataZone project.
-- `glossary_terms` (List of Dynamic) The glossary terms that can be used in this Amazon DataZone project.
+- `glossary_terms` (List of String) The glossary terms that can be used in this Amazon DataZone project.

 ### Read-Only